N.J. Admin. Code § 7:27B-4.1

 "Particles" means any material, except uncombined water, which exists as liquid particles or solid particles at standard conditions.

-"Peak smoke opacity" means the highest numerical value of smoke opacity measured during a snap acceleration smoke opacity test at 7:27B-4.3(a).
+"Peak smoke opacity" means the highest numerical value of smoke opacity measured during a snap acceleration smoke opacity test at N.J.A.C.
+7:27B-4.3(a).

 "Person" means an individual, public or private corporation, company, partnership, firm, association, society or joint stock company, municipality, state, interstate body, the United States, or any board, commission, employee, agent, officer or political subdivision of a state, an interstate body or the United States.
 "Person" expressly includes the Port Authority of New York and New Jersey, and the South Jersey Port Corporation.